caelum/tdd-site/README.md

     ---
     ```

-    This article will be rendered inside a section foo in the main page.
+    This article will be rendered inside a section named foo in the main page.

   - You can add multiple articles to the same section and diff them with a heading property:

-    Article 1:
+    article-1.hmtl:
     ```
     ---
     section: foo